United States involvement in regime change: 1981–1982: Chad

 In 1975 as part of the First Chadian Civil War, the military overthrew François Tombalbaye and installed Félix Malloum as head of state.
 Hissène Habré was appointed Prime minister, and attempted to overthrow the government in February 1979, failing, and being forced out.
 In 1979 Malloum resigned and Goukouni Oueddei became head of state.
-Oueddei agreed to share power with Habre, appointing him Minister of Defense, but fighting resumed soon after.
-Habre was exiled to Sudan in 1980.
+Oueddei agreed to share power with Habré, appointing him Minister of Defense, but fighting resumed soon after.
+Habré was exiled to Sudan in 1980.

 At the time the U.S. government wanted a bulwark against Muammar Gaddafi in Libya, and saw Chad, Libya's southern neighbor, as a good option.
 Chad and Libya had recently signed an agreement to attempt to end their border conflict and "to work to achieve full unity between the two countries", which the United States was against.
 The United States also saw Oueddei as too close to Gaddafi.
 Habre was already pro-western and pro-American, as well as against Oueddei.
 The Reagan administration gave him covert support through the CIA when he returned in 1981 to continue fighting, and he overthrew Goukouni Oueddi on June 7, 1982, making himself the new president of Chad.
 The CIA continued to support Habre after he took power, including training and equipping the Documentation and Security Directorate (DDS), Chad's notorious secret police.
 They also supported Chad in their 1986–1987 war against Libya.